fb pixel code

 Today, however, a condition called TMJ (temporomandibular joint) syndrome is known to be responsible for many of these painful ailments.

-Mouth splints may be used in these cases to protect teeth from grinding and eliminate bite pain and disharmony.
-In some cases, permanent treatment is prescribed to duplicate the effects of the appliance.
+Mouth splints may be used to protect teeth from grinding and eliminate bite pain and disharmony.

 The importance of mouthguards for athletes